 You are not alone.
-That might be one of the most important truths you need to hear as you deal with the child or family member who has a substance use disorder.
-As a parent, your priority is always the health and wellness of your child.
-But the reality is, it is also crucial for you to find and pursue your own path of education, support, and freedom from the shame and/or guilt associated with your child’s substance use disorder in order to be there for them.
-It is through emotional and relational growth and support that parents are then equipped to love their child in a way that encourages them to seek recovery, while also relinquishing control of their child’s choices.
+That might be one of the most important truths that you need to hear as you deal with a child or family member struggling with substance use.
+As a parent or spouse, your priority tends to focus on the health and wellness of your addicted loved one.
+But the reality is that dealing with such challenges is often counterintuitive and stressful, so it is also crucial for you to find and pursue your own path of self-care, education and support.
+This will not only help free you from the shame and/or guilt associated with your loved one’s behavior, but equip you to better love, communicate and support them effectively.
+Your goal for yourself is to maintain your peace and joy while dealing in constructive ways with your addicted loved one.
+Your goal for them is to seek recovery, and to reduce or eliminate their need for mood altering substances.
 Al-Anon encourages all who have addicted loved ones to remember: You didn’t cause it, you can’t control it, and you can’t cure it.
-But… you can contribute, and we invite you to learn more about how you can contribute positively.
+But… you can influence it, and we invite you to learn more about how you can influence it in constructive ways.

 You didn’t cause it.